iPad keyboards

 What is the difference between Apple's Smart Keyboard and Magic Keyboard?

 Smart Keyboard: Thin, lightweight, and foldable.
 It has no trackpad and offers a simpler, flexible protective case.
-It connects magnetically to the iPad and uses no battery.
+It attaches magnetically to the iPad and uses no battery.

-Magic Keyboard: High-quality with an integrated trackpad, backlight, and a floating design that keeps the iPad slightly elevated.
+Magic Keyboard: Higher quality with an integrated trackpad, backlighting, and a floating design that slightly elevates the iPad.
 It also features a USB-C pass-through port for charging the iPad.

 Does the iPad Magic Keyboard also work with older iPads?

 The Magic Keyboard is primarily designed for the iPad Pro and newer iPad Air models (3rd generation and later).
-It may not work with older iPads, as they don't have a Smart Connector and the shape doesn't fit.
-However, for older iPads, there are the Smart Keyboard and many third-party options.
-Revendo lists compatibility in the product title.
+It may not work with older iPads, as they lack a Smart Connector and the form factor is incompatible.
+However, for older iPads, there is the Smart Keyboard and many third-party options available.
+Compatibility is always indicated in the product title on Revendo's website.

 What are the advantages of an external keyboard for the iPad?